e2tha-e/template-engine-comparison/README.md

 # Template Engine Benchoff

-#### Update: 2020 February
+#### Update: 2020 September

 This repository is primarily being maintained for the purpose of providing a test bed on which to benchmark future versions of
 <a href="https://github.com/electric-eloquence/feplet" target="_blank">Feplet</a>.
 While it is compared against Handlebars, it is unlikely that anyone will abandon Handlebars on account of performance.
-The tests herein benchmark extreme cases, and the resultant build times of 20 seconds or more are unlikely to occur under normal usage.
+The tests herein benchmark extreme cases, and the resultant build times of close to 20 seconds are unlikely to occur under normal usage.
 Even if such build times actually occur, most teams will readily accept those costs, given that Handlebars is widely known, tried and tested, and so forth.
 Furthermore, very few people actually care whether a functional or